(Choose your payment arrangements below.)

 Lyme Regis – The famous seaside resort is as charming as ever with its famous cob; setting for the becaped figure of a wan and windswept Meryl Streep in The French Lieutenant’s Woman, and its quaint streets and choice of good pubs and shops.
 It also boasts an excellent local cinema.

 Crewkerne – Just over the county border into Somerset is the old market town of Crewkerne.
 Home to many high street shops such as Boots and Waitrose, it also has a wealth of smaller boutiques and an auction house that provides excellent antique hunting with its weekly sales.

 Neither The Novelry nor Marshwood Manor offer, or include a charge for holiday cancellation insurance.
-The responsibility for arranging any holiday or holiday cancellation insurance lies with the lead member, and their guests.

 Get your Sunday paper delivered to your door!
 The weekly blog will be emailed to you on a Sunday.
 Join our mailing list for special offers, discounts, news and invitations to our events.